Chair of the Board of Directors of OMERS Administration Corporation

 Mr. Cooke enjoys a profound interest in public policy and, earlier in his career, was a Special Advisor on Policy to the Honourable Robert F. Nixon, Ontario's former Deputy Premier and Minister of Finance.
 In 2018, he and two colleagues completed a report for Ontario's Minister of Finance on financial services regulation, which led to the creation of The Financial Services Regulatory Authority of Ontario (FSRA).

 Mr. Cooke has an MBA and an Honours Bachelor of Arts degree from Queens University.
 He is the recipient of an Honourary Doctor of Laws Degree (LLD) from Assumption University in Windsor, Ontario.
 He also was awarded an HCIP (Honourary Chartered Insurance Professional) designation by the Insurance Institute of Canada.

 Mr. Cooke is a former Director and President of the Empire Club of Canada.
-He was recently appointed as a member of the Dean of Arts and Sciences Advisory Council, Queen’s University.
+He serves as a member of the Dean of Arts and Sciences Advisory Council, Queen’s University.
 He also has been involved with a number of not-for-profit organizations including Loran Scholars Foundation (where he continues to be a mentor) and Spinal Cord Injury Ontario (SCI).
 His work with SCI Ontario helped him earn the Ken Langford Honourary Lifetime Membership.
 In 2014, he was inducted into the Canadian Curling Hall of Fame.